 West Sikkim is the home to the ancient capital of Sikkim.
 If you love culture, tradition, and diversity, then West Sikkim is one of the ideal places to explore.
 If you’re planning your trip from Gangtok, you can board shared vehicles from the city’s motor stand.
 However, the shared vehicles tend to stop at places, either to pick or, drop the passengers.
 Thus, it can take considerable time to reach your destined end.
 But, if you’re on a budget, the shared vehicles remain a cheaper alternative for traveling.

-On the contrary, if you’ve pre-determined plans or commitments, if you are bothered by being late or by the crowds, you can hire a car.
+On the contrary, if you have pre-determined plans or commitments, if being late or being bothered by the crowds bothers you, you can hire a car.
 There are a good number of tour operators across the region who can render prompt conveniences of transport and anything related to travel.
 Such as hotels, sightseeing, passes, etc. Besides, hiring a car adds advantage for sightseeing, stopping en route for a tea and snacks or, simply to take a good picture for your social media feed.
 If you’re traveling from Siliguri or any other region without an itinerary, you can follow the same approach to reach the place.

 Accommodation & Hotels